 Whale Watching Tours – Hermanus Meeting Point

 Hermanus New Harbour is the meeting point for these tours.
 There is quite a bit of parking available on the harbour which is great – and toilet options!
-I would recommend aiming to arrive at the New Harbour 45 minutes before the kick-off time for your trip.
+I would recommend aiming to arrive at the Hermanus New Harbour 45 minutes before the kick-off time for your whale watching trip.
 The reason for this is you will need to find a park and get sorted.
-Then tickets need to be collected and there are full information and safety briefing prior to each trip.
+Then tickets need to be collected and there are full information and safety briefing prior to each Hermanus whale watching trip.

-Top Tip: Don’t worry if you’re not at the right place at the right time for photos – most of the boats offer a video/photos that can be purchased after the trip that are filled with shots from their expert photographers with mega gear!
+Top Tip: Don’t worry if you’re not at the right place at the right time for whale photos – most of the Hermanus Whale watching boats offer a video/photos that can be purchased after the trip that is filled with shots from their expert photographers with mega photographic gear!

-The next option is a Marine Big 5 Safari Tour.
-These tours meet at the Great White House and then head down to the harbour.
+The next option for whale watching in Hermanus is a Marine Big 5 Safari Tour.
+These tours meet at the Great White House and then head down to the Hermanus Harbour.
 This tour covers whale watching but also includes a trip to a shark cage diving vessel to view great white sharks and Dyer Island and Geyser Rock for dolphins and seals.
-Soup and bread is then provided after the trip.
+Soup and bread are then provided after the trip.

-The Marine Big 5 Safari Tour is more expensive than the boat based whale watching tour as it covers more.
+The Marine Big 5 Safari Tour in Hermanus is more expensive than the boat-based whale watching tour as it covers more.
 There are two options in terms of cost.
 The first is the Marine Big 5 Safari Tour Self Drive where you get yourself to the Great White House.
 The second is the Marine Big 5 Safari Tour where you are picked up and dropped back at your accommodation.Book Your Hermanus Based Whale Watching Tour or Safari Here

-Gansbaai is about a 30-minute drive from Hermanus heading south-east.
-It is also possible to do a 2 hour Whale Watching Boat Based Tour from here which meets at Gansbaai harbour.
+Gansbaai South Africa is about a 30-minute drive from Hermanus heading south-east.
+It is also possible to do a 2 hour Whale Watching Boat Based Tour from here which meets at Gansbaai harbor.
 It is also possible to do a great value Big 5 Sea Safari from Gansbaai.
 This tour goes to Walker Bay and it is most likely to see bottlenose dolphins and Bryde’s Whales.

-Gansbaai also offers Half Day White Shark Cage Diving Tours.
-Each cages takes up to 5 people at a time and 20 minutes is spent in the cage.
+Gansbaai also offers Half-Day White Shark Cage Diving Tours.
+Each cage takes up to 5 people at a time and 20 minutes is spent in the cage.
 All diving equipment etc is included.

-Basically, neither is better – it is more about what you want to see.
-Hermanus based tours are more likely to see Southern Right Whales and Gansbaai more likely to see Bryde’s Whales.
+Basically, neither whale watching tour is better – it is more about what you want to see.
+Hermanus whale watching tours are more likely to see Southern Right Whales and Gansbaai whale watching tours more likely to see Bryde’s Whales.
 But hey these animals swim and it’s not that far between the two so you can easily see a mix!
-Only Gansbaai offers the shark cage diving.
-My recommendation is if you have time/money to try one tour from each.
-With tour times it is possible to do one in the morning and one in the afternoon and it is only a 30-minute drive in between.

 Whale Watching Day Trips from Cape Town